G2P-Connect/specs/docs/Home.md

 > b.
 Countries may decide to manage ID to Financial Address mapping either at Payment Switch layer or Financial Institution(s) or Beneficiary Management Platforms or an independent entity, etc., <br>
 > c.
 Countries may not a foundational de-duplicated digital id

-For these reasons G2P Connect is **flexible** to enable DPI solution providers (i.e DPGs, Proprietary/Existing systems) to **orchestrate** the flows based on various use case scenarios that are specific to country's operating requirements.
+For these kind of scenarios, G2P Connect is **flexible** to enable DPI solution providers (i.e DPGs, Proprietary/Existing systems) to **orchestrate** flows based on various use case scenarios that are specific to country's operating requirements.

 ## Objectives
 The following are key objectives of G2P Connect Specifications:

-1. Focus on G2P Connect solution blueprint - enable seamless integration between solutions relevant to G2P payment scope.
+1. Focus on G2P Connect solution blueprint - enable seamless integration between solutions relevant to end to end G2P payment scope keeping policy maker and beneficairy at the center.
-2. Refer to popular existing standards where applicable, e.g., OAuth2, OpenID Connect, W3C Verifiable Crendentialing.
+2. Flexible to accomodate existing standards where applicable, e.g., OAuth2, OpenID Connect, W3C Verifiable Crendentialing.
-3. Standardise message envelope to support **harmonised** integrationa across various solutions with key features:
+3. Standardise message envelope to support **harmonised** integrations across various solutions with key features:
     - Transport layer agnositc communication
+    - Async based processing with retry/polling support
-    - Offline processing capability
+    - Offline processing capability enabling store & forward
     - Batch processing
-    - Capability to carry various payloads e.g. OpenID / country specific custom data or verifiable credentials
+    - Support plug n play for other payloads e.g. OpenID / country specific custom data or verifiable credentials
     - Support for digitally signed and encrypted payloads
 4. Enable integration between existing proprietary, DPI/DPGs or country specific custom in-house solutions.
 5. Focus is on standradising core interfaces and NOT on implementation.